Economists for Ukraine

 Rebuilding Ukraine

-The damage to Ukraine’s infrastructure and economy from Russia’s war already exceeds $500 billion.
-Along with other economists and stakeholders, we are brainstorming future reconstruction efforts.
+The damage to Ukraine’s infrastructure and economy from Russia’s war already exceeds $700 billion.
+Along with other economists and stakeholders, we are developing frameworks and collaboration networks to support the current and future reconstruction efforts.
 Learn more.

 Join Our Efforts